RETINAL VENOUS OCCLUSIVE DISEASE

 Risk Factors.
 Ocular conditions may have a predisposing effect leading to development of CRVO, including open-angle glaucoma3 and drusen of the optic nerve head.2.
 As one might expect, systemic vascular diseases, including hypertension, cardiovascular disease, carotid artery disease, and diabetes, are also risk factors for CRVO.3,4 Blood dyscrasias, hypercoaguable states,5 systemic autoimmune diseases, systemic vasculitis, and oral contraceptive use in women have been associated with CRVO.

 Symptoms.
 Patients with CRVO present with mild to severe visual loss occurring over days to weeks.
 Transient obscurations of vision may precede the actual loss of central acuity.
-If neovascular glaucoma develops, the eye will become inflamed, edematous, and ...
+If neovascular glaucoma develops, the eye will become inflamed, ...